this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - annular_units
      - annular capacity units (string)

 This function is for the calculation of washout depth by pumping material that will pass through the hole and using the number of strokes when material is seen at the shakers.
-It takes in four value inputs(Integers or Floats) and three unit inputs(Strings).
+It takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of pipe capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 To see the range of stroke volume units that can be input into the function see the Stroke Volume units section under Production Conversions.
-To see the range of annular capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.The function returns a dictionary of the washout depth with the different depth units and values.
+To see the range of annular capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
+The function returns a dictionary of the washout depth with the different depth units and values.
 To see the range of depth units that can be returned, see the example code below or review the Length units section of General Conversions.

 .. code:: python